-It’s not by chance that coconut oil has emerged as a widespread phenomenon.
-As you might expect, there are some powerful and compelling reasons for its notable rise in popularity.
+It’s not only by chance that coconut oil has emerged as a widespread phenomenon.
+As you might expect, there are some mighty powerful and compelling reasons for its notable rise in popularity.

 Incredibly versatile, coconut oil is equally at home for cooking and baking – and even in the production of creams and ointments for topical use.
-Even more than that, while the jury is still out on the complete picture, the health effects of coconut oil that we can prove are remarkable.
+Even more than that, while the jury is still out on the total picture, the health effects of coconut oil that we can prove are shaping up to be remarkable.

 Let’s take a look inside the coconut today and trace what we can prove and what we can’t when it comes to coconut oil.